ParveenNuzhat/educational-services/README.md

 ### npm install react-router-dom

-react-router-dom was installed to nevigate all the pages on the website
+react-router-dom was installed to nevigate all the pages on the website.

+### React-bootstrap

+react-bootstrap and vanilla css was used to design the website.